 We stayed at this hotel for 5 nights and it was exceptional – I thought the service was second to none and everyone working there was really ’empowered’.
 We really liked the privacy and the space of our beautiful room.

-There are other 5-star hotels nearby – the better known being the Waldorf Astoria, where we went once for drinks and dinner.
+There are other 5-star hotels nearby – the best known being the Waldorf Astoria, where we went once for drinks and dinner.
 We didn’t explore much as this was the first trip post operation, and we really had all we needed and more.

 Room rates start at £500 for the more basic room (there are only 2 room types) and £900 for the large tented rooms.